maarten-pennings/howto/c64mempart/readme.md

 ### Partitions

-I decided that a maximum of 8 partitions (including the partition manager itself) is sufficient.
-Since each partition has 7 layout pointers (14 bytes, which I padded with 2 bytes) the layout table is 8×16 or 128 bytes, that is half a 6502 page.
+I decided that a maximum of 8 partitions (including one for the partition manager itself) is sufficient.
+Since each partition has 7 layout pointers (14 bytes, which I padded with 2 bytes to a slot of 16 bytes) the layout table is 8×16 or 128 bytes, which is half a 6502 page.
 Seems sufficient and fitting well.

-The Advanced Partition Manager BASIC program has a table (with `DATA`) at the end, specifying the partitions wanted by the user.
+The Advanced Partition Manager BASIC program includes a table (with `DATA`), specifying the partitions wanted by the user.
 The diagram below is the choice I made: 2 large partitions (8k) and 5 medium ones (4k).
-There is one small partition (2k), which is initially for the Advanced Partition Manager itself, but once run, it might be replaced by something else; the switching routine is in a gap between partitions.
+There is one small partition (2k), which is initially for the Advanced Partition Manager itself, but once run, it might be replaced by something else; the (assembly) switching routine is in a gap between partitions.

 ![chosen partitions](apmmap.drawio.png)

 Feel free to change the partitions in source code, as long as the partitions do not overlap.
 It is allowed, and I actually did that, to leave "gaps" between partitions.
-The partitions are for BASIC, the gaps can be used for e.g. assembler (or graphics data).
+The partitions are for BASIC, the gaps can be used for e.g. assembly programs or graphics data.

 ### BASIC program (`APM`)